Rubens Menin

-Rubens Menin Teixeira de Souza (born 12 March 1956) is a Brazilian billionaire businessman and co-founder, in 1979, of MRV Engenharia, Brazil's leading home builder and real estate developer, which has a market capitalization of $1.4 billion.
-As of March 2022, his net worth is estimated at US$1.3 billion.
+Rubens Menin Teixeira de Souza (born 12 March 1956) is a Brazilian billionaire businessman and a co-founder of MRV Engenharia, a Brazilian homebuilding and real estate development company founded in 1979.
+The company has a market capitalization of about $1.4 billion.
+As of 2025, his net worth is estimated at US$2.2 billion.

+Education

 He has a bachelor's degree in civil engineering from the Federal University of Minas Gerais, where he graduated in 1978.

+Business

+Menin has served as chairman of MRV Engenharia since 2007 and is the company’s majority shareholder.
+MRV has faced legal controversies related to environmental issues.

 In June 2018, Menin was named the Ernst & Young World Entrepreneur of the Year.

-He has been chairman of MRV Engenharia since May 2007.

-In May 2021, Menin said that he bought 100% of the broadcasting company Rádio Itatiaia.
+In May 2021, Menin announced that he had acquired full ownership of the broadcasting company Rádio Itatiaia.

+Personal life

 He is married, with three children, and lives in Belo Horizonte, Brazil.